 - 1 teaspoon sea salt to taste

-- 2 cups cooked mung beans drained well and COOLED COMPLETELY ( I have used both the split mung beans found in Asian markets that are yellow, as well as the whole green ones found in natural foods stores -usually in bulk by the other beans.
-We liked them both ways, but the whole ones were easy to find organic and aren't from China where regulation is bit more loosey goosey)
+- 2 cups mung beans, cooked drained well and COOLED COMPLETELY ( I have used both the split mung beans found in Asian markets that are yellow, as well as the whole green ones found in natural foods stores -usually in bulk by the other beans.
+We liked them both ways, but the whole ones were easy to find organic and aren't from China where regulation is bit more loosey goosey).
+How to cook directions in post above.

 Instructions

-Add in the beans and continue to pulse until pasty and slightly smooth, but not pureed (this is more necessary with the whole beans).
+- Add in the beans and continue to pulse until pasty and slightly smooth, but not pureed (this is more necessary with the whole beans).
+If you decide to use the gg or flax egg, this gets pulsed in here as well.

-You can refrigerate the whole mixture at this point if you like until you are ready to pan fry them.
+- You can refrigerate the whole mixture at this point if you like until you are ready to pan fry them, or proceed.

-Prep your fixings.
+- Prep your fixings.
 I recommend fresh tomatoes, avocado slices, and instead of buns or wraps or pitas: a lettuce or napa cabbage leaf to wrap and around and crunch through...it's a great texture!!
 I also like to serve them atop shredded raw cabbage.
-I also like to make a drizzle of m homemade mayo and Sriacha mixed together.
+I also like to make a drizzle of m homemade mayo and Sriracha mixed together.
+I have Thai slaw dressing above you could try in post!

-When ready, preheat a stainless steel pan over medium heat.
+- When ready, preheat a pan over medium heat.
 When hot, add in a tablespoon of your preferred fat.
+I like to use coconut or avocado oil.

-Gather a handful of the mixture in your hands and gently pat and form into a patty.
+- Gather a handful of the mixture in your hands and gently pat and form into a patty.
+Alternately, use a large cookie scoop for uniform patties: just press down gently to flatten once in the pan.

-Cook each patty about 3-4 minutes per side until golden brown, adjust your heat if necessary.
-Because there are no eggs, these patties are more fragile, so use care when flipping IF appearances are important to you
+- Cook each patty about 3-4 minutes per side until golden brown, adjust your heat if necessary.
+Because there are no eggs, these patties are more fragile, so use care when flipping IF appearances are important to you.
+Add more oil with each batch.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!